JamieS56/Milestone-Project-2/README.md

 #### Bugs I had:

-I had the problem of the game not stopping when you clicked restart and still running the previouse games animations when I had started a new game.
+I had the problem of the game not stopping when you clicked restart and still running the previous games animations when I had started a new game.

 #### Fixes: